 - Lab links to major lab fulfillment companies in the US and EU.

 - Shootproof Facebook support group.

 - Template contracts are expensive.

 Both Pixieset and Shootproof are really solid options when it comes to client delivery methods.
 It depends on how much or how little you ultimately need.
-Pixieset is great for straight forward delivery.
-It’s simple, clean and very user friendly overall.
+Pixieset is great for straightforward delivery.
+It’s simple, clean and very user-friendly overall.
 Shootproof is more of an all-inclusive delivery system, with the options of sending contracts and accepting payment.
 From personal experience, both Pixieset and Shootproof have stellar customer service, which is so important.
-I ultimate went with Shootproof simply due to the electronic contract and payment options.
+I ultimately went with Shootproof simply due to the electronic contract and payment options.
 Both options are wonderful, so check out both and see what fits your business the best!